nakatamaho/mpfr_class/README.md

 Yet another MPFR C++ wrapper for High-Precision Calculations
 # Overview

-The mpfrxx is a C++ class designed to facilitate high-precision arithmetic operations using the MPFR library licensed under 2-clause BSD license.
+The mpfr_cxx is a C++ class designed to facilitate high-precision arithmetic operations using the MPFR library licensed under 2-clause BSD license.
 MPFR is a C library for multiple-precision floating-point computations with correct rounding.
 This class provides a convenient C++ wrapper around the MPFR library's functionalities.
 Features